 Running has long been a popular way to get fit, but does running burn fat?
 Unlike some fitness styles, it's affordable and has a relatively small learning curve for novices.
 Even in the last year or so, running has shot up in popularity as a way to improve mood and get fit outdoors.

-While some like to hit the streets to reach that runner's high, others prefer to jump onto a treadmill to put more miles under their belt.
+While some like to hit the streets to reach that runner's high, others prefer to jump onto the best treadmills to put more miles under their belt.
 Running outdoors with the best running headphones is a great way to experience a variety of terrains and challenges, while a treadmill deal provides a convenient way to reap the benefits of running without facing harsh weather.

 No matter how you decide to get started, running regularly can go a long way to improve your health.
 Here, we get into the details on whether it's possible to burn fat while running.
 It's a similar discuss to whether running is good for weight loss, but with some important differences.